Vadym-Lopatka/bit-banquet/readme.md

 that the programmer creates with an editor and saves in a text file.
 Any file is a sequence of bits, each with a value of 0 or 1, organized in 8-bit chunks called bytes.
 Each byte represents some text character.
-Most computer systems represent text characters using the ASCII standard that defines each character with a unique byte-size integer value.
+Most computer systems represent text characters using the ASCII(extended by UTF-8 now) standard that defines each character with a unique byte-size integer value.

 The following is the representation output of the [srs/hello.c](https://github.com/Vadym-Lopatka/bit-banquet/blob/main/src/hello.c) hello world program.